 - The coating can be done from outside and inside but the lining is done only inside the pipe.

-- Pipelining means a pipe inside a pipe, but the pipe coating is not the same.
+- Lining in a pipe means a pipe inside a pipe, but the pipe coating is not the same.

-Coatings are better than linings with respect to the following:
+Coatings are better than linings for the following:

 - adhesive forces